+RFC 2863

-management set operation, then the agent must retain the supplied value in the ifAlias instance associated with the same interface for as long as that interface remains instantiated, including across all reinitializations/reboots of the network management system, including those which result in a change of the interface's ifIndex value.
+STATUS current DESCRIPTION "This object has the value 'true(1)' if the interface sublayer has a physical connector and the value 'false(2)' otherwise." ::= { ifXEntry 17 } ifAlias OBJECT-TYPE DisplayString (SIZE(0..64)) SYNTAX MAX-ACCESS read-write STATUS current DESCRIPTION "This object is an 'alias' name for the interface as specified by a network manager, and provides a non-volatile 'handle' for the interface.
+On the first instantiation of an interface, the value of ifAlias associated with that interface is the zero-length string.
+As and when a value is written into an instance of ifAlias through a network management set operation, then the agent must retain the supplied value in the ifAlias instance associated with the same interface for as long as that interface remains instantiated, including across all reinitializations/reboots of the network management system, including those which result in a change of the interface's ifIndex value.
 An example of the value which a network manager might store in this object for a WAN interface is the (Telco's) circuit number/identifier of the interface.
 Some agents may support write-access only for interfaces having particular values of ifType.
-An agent which supports write access to this object is required to keep the value in non-volatile storage, but it may limit the length of new values depending on how much storage is already occupied by the current values for other interfaces."
+An agent which supports write access to this object is required to keep the value in non-volatile storage, but it may limit the length of new values depending on how much storage is already occupied by the current values for other interfaces." ::= { ifXEntry 18 } ifCounterDiscontinuityTime OBJECT-TYPE SYNTAX TimeStamp MAX-ACCESS read-only current STATUS DESCRIPTION "The value of sysUpTime on the most recent occasion at which any one or more of this interface's counters suffered a discontinuity.
+The relevant counters are the specific instances associated with this interface of any Counter32 or [Page 44] McCloghrie & Kastenholz Standards Track

-'''

-::= { ifXEntry 18 }

-'''

-ifCounterDiscontinuityTime OBJECT-TYPE

-'''

-SYNTAX TimeStamp

-MAX-ACCESS read-only

-STATUS current

-DESCRIPTION

-'''

-"The value of sysUpTime on the most recent occasion at which any one or more of this interface's counters suffered a discontinuity.
-The relevant counters are the specific instances associated with this interface of any Counter32 or Counter64 object contained in the ifTable or ifXTable.
-If no such discontinuities have occurred since the last re-initialization of the local management subsystem, then this object contains a zero value."

-'''

-::= { ifXEntry 19 }

-'''

-The Interface Stack Group

--- Implementation of this group is mandatory for all systems

-ifStackTable OBJECT-TYPE SEQUENCE OF IfStackEntry SYNTAX MAX-ACCESS not-accessible STATUS current DESCRIPTION

-McCloghrie & Kastenholz Standards Track [Page 46] "The table containing information on the relationships between the multiple sub-layers of network interfaces.
-In particular, it contains information on which sublayers run 'on top of' which other sub-layers, where each sub-layer corresponds to a conceptual row in the ifTable.
-For example, when the sub-layer with ifIndex value x runs over the sub-layer with ifIndex value y, then this table contains:

-ifStackStatus.x.y=active

-For each ifIndex value, I, which identifies an active interface, there are always at least two instantiated rows in this table associated with I. For one of these rows, I is the value of ifStackHigherLayer; for the other, I is the value of ifStackLowerLayer.
-(If I is not involved in multiplexing, then these are the only two rows associated with I.)

-For example, two rows exist even for an interface which has no others stacked on top or below it:
+Counter64 object contained in the ifTable or ifXTable.
+If no such discontinuities have occurred since the last re- initialization of the local management subsystem, then this object contains a zero value." ::= { ifXEntry 19 } The Interface Stack Group Implementation of this group is optional, but strongly recommended for all systems ifStackTable OBJECT-TYPE SYNTAX SEQUENCE OF IfStackEntry MAX-ACCESS not-accessible STATUS current DESCRIPTION "The table containing information on the relationships between the multiple sub-layers of network interfaces.
+In particular, it contains information on which sub-layers run 'on top of' which other sub-layers, where each sub-layer corresponds to a conceptual row in the ifTable.
+For example, when the sub-layer with ifIndex value x runs over the sub-layer with ifIndex value y, then this table contains: ifStackStatus.x.y=active For each ifIndex value, I, which identifies an active interface, there are always at least two instantiated rows in this table associated with I. For one of these rows, I is the value of ifStackHigherLayer; for the other, I is the value of ifStackLowerLayer.
+(If I is not involved in multiplexing, then these are the only two rows associated with I.) For example, two rows exist even for an interface which has no others stacked on top or below it: ifStackStatus.0.x=active ifStackStatus.x.0=active " ::= { ifMIBObjects 2 } ifStackEntry OBJECT-TYPE SYNTAX IfStackEntry MAX-ACCESS not-accessible STATUS current

-'''

-ifStackStatus.0.x=active

-ifStackStatus.x.0=active "

-::= { ifMIBObjects 2 }

-'''